BrightCrowd/bc-blog/_courses/better-job-30-days/lesson-1.md

 ---
 layout: course
-title: "Lesson 1: Craft Your Story"
+title: "Lesson 1: Tell your story"
 categories: course lesson
-course: Networking your way to a better job in 30 days
+course: "The 30 Day Networking Challenge"
 ---

-Welcome to Day 1 of **Networking your way to a better job in 30 days**!
-First up?
+Welcome to Day 1 of **The 30 Day Networking Challenge**!

+We might be calling it a “challenge”, but you’re not going to get shipped off to some island with other professionals where you battle it out (that’s a _horrible_ idea for a reality TV show).
+What I mean is you’ll be **challenging yourself** to get outside your comfort zone, and to think hard about how you relate to people professionally.

+If that still sounds overwhelming, don’t worry.
+We’re going to take it slow.
+The first two weeks are all about self-reflection and preparation.
+You won’t even send a message until week 3.

+The first step?
 Defining your career story.

 ## The Power of Storytelling

-Storytelling is perhaps the most essential interview skill.
+Storytelling is perhaps the most essential professional skill, especially in a job-hunting context.
 If someone is able to clearly communicate both **how they can help me** and **why they’re passionate about what they do**, I sit up and take notice.

-A compelling narrative can neutralize the negative effects of resume “problems” -- like long periods of unemployment or frequent job hopping.
+A compelling narrative can neutralize the negative effects of resume “problems” — like long periods of unemployment or frequent job hopping.
 After all, who can blame you for relentlessly pursuing a dream, though it led you down an unconventional path?

 ## The Biggest Networking Mistake